jpe442/dodateweb/README.md

 ---
 - A user clicks the **Sync as Google Calendar Event** cloud-upload icon button in the **Edit Todo** modal, which triggers an AJAX request initiating Google's OAuth 2.0 authentication/authorization cycle.

+  *Granting DoDate Authorization to Access Users' Google Calendar*

   - Google's OAuth 2.0 cycle begins as the AJAX request for an access token so the client application can access the user's Google Calendar data.

-  - This results in a redirect to the Google OAuth 2.0 prompting the user to consent to DoDate's access to the user's Google Calendar data.
+  - As a result, the user is redirected to the Google OAuth 2.0 API to authorize consent for DoDate to access to the user's Google Calendar data.

-  - Once signed in to Google successfully, the client is redirected back to DoDate which an authorization code.
+  - Once signed in to Google successfully, the client is then redirected back to DoDate with an access token embedded in the redirect URI.

+  - The access token is extracted, stored as parameters, then finally validated using another AJAX request to Google OAuth 2.0 API.

-  -
+  - Given a successful validation,